Nycomed UK Ltd

 Respiratory depression

-As with all potent opioids some patients may experience respiratory depression with the fentanyl transdermal patch, and patients must be observed for this effect.
-Respiratory depression may persist beyond the removal of the patch.
-The incidence of respiratory depression increases as the fentanyl dose is increased.
-CNS active drugs may worsen the respiratory depression (see section 4.5).
-Fentanyl should be used only with caution and at lower dose in patients with existing respiratory depression.
+Some patients may experience significant respiratory depression with Matrifen; patients must be observed for these effects.
+Respiratory depression may persist beyond the removal of the Matrifen patch.
+The incidence of respiratory depression increases as the Matrifen dose is increased (see section 4.9).
+Central nervous system depressants may increase the respiratory depression (see section 4.5).

 Chronic pulmonary disease

-In patients with chronic obstructive or other pulmonary diseases fentanyl may have more severe adverse effects, in such patients opioids may decrease respiratory drive and increase airway resistance.
+Matrifen may have more severe adverse effects in patients with chronic obstructive or other pulmonary disease.
+In such patients, opioids may decrease respiratory drive and increase airway resistance.

-Matrifen should be used with caution in patients who may be particularly susceptible to the intracranial effects of CO2 retention such as those with evidence of increased intracranial pressure, impaired consciousness or coma.
-Fentanyl should be used with caution in patients in whom a cerebral tumour has been detected.
+Matrifen should be used with caution in patients who may be particularly susceptible to the intracranial effects of CO2 retention such as those with evidence of increased intracranial pressure, impaired consciousness, or coma.
+Matrifen should be used with caution in patients with brain tumors.

 Cardiac disease

-Fentanyl may produce bradycardia.
-Matrifen should therefore be administered with caution to patients with bradyarrhythmias.
+Fentanyl may produce bradycardia and should therefore be administered with caution to patients with bradyarrhythmias.

-Fentanyl is metabolised to inactive metabolites in the liver, so patients with hepatic disease might have a delayed elimination.
-Patients with hepatic impairment should be observed carefully and the dose reduced if necessary.
+Because fentanyl is metabolised to inactive metabolites in the liver, hepatic impairment might delay its elimination.
+If patients with hepatic impairment receive Matrifen, they should be observed carefully for signs of fentanyl toxicity and the dose of Matrifen reduced if necessary (see section 5.2).

 Renal impairment